emmyrlim/squire/docs/prd/product-requirements.md

 ### Target Users

-- **Primary**: Dungeon Masters running ongoing D&D campaigns
+- **Primary**: Players who want to an easy and convenient way to organize and view data from a campaign as it is revealed to them
-- **Secondary**: Players who want to contribute to campaign documentation
+- **Secondary**: Dungeon Masters who want to contribute to documentation, see what their players know, or want to use this tool to manually reveal pre-generated information
 - **Tertiary**: D&D groups seeking better session organization

 ### Core Value Proposition